KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 . important::

        After changing whatever property of the Settings section remember always to press *Save* to apply changes to the widget.
-       When all prorerties have been set up a further *Save* action will be necessary to permanently save the widget in Knowage.
+       When all properties have been set up a further *Save* action will be necessary to permanently save the widget (dashboard) in Knowage.

 Below an example of *Help* applied on a widget.